- Quick Answer: What Is the Difference Between a Public Defender and a Private Criminal Defense Attorney?

 Costs vary based on case complexity, charges, and required preparation.
 While private representation requires an upfront investment, it often provides more time, resources, and strategic control over your case compared to court-appointed defense.

-How to Choose the Right Criminal Defense Attorney in Sangamon County
+How to Choose the Best Criminal Defense Lawyer for Your Case

 Every criminal case is different.
 Budget matters.
 Case complexity matters.
 So does peace of mind.
 What matters most is having an attorney who will protect your rights and explain your options clearly.